 With all that’s happening, the last place you probably want to be at right now is in the hospital.
 You may be feeling extra worried about whether or not it’s safe for you to give birth in a hospital or traditional health care setting.
 Here are some important things you need to know:

-- The Centers for Disease Control and Prevention (CDC) has guidelines for health care settings providing care to pregnant patients with confirmed COVID-19 or pregnant persons who may have COVID-19 (also called persons under investigation or PUI).
-These guidelines also include steps that should be taken to ensure that newborns are protected from COVID-19.
+- The Centers for Disease Control and Prevention (CDC) has guidelines for health care facilities that provide care to pregnant patients with confirmed COVID-19 or pregnant people who may have COVID-19 (also called persons under investigation or PUI).
+These guidelines include steps to take to ensure that newborns are protected from COVID-19.